 The Great Waters Challenge wants to find out!

-We are launching “Engaging Our Great Waters – Connecting Water & Young Canadians” – a series of workshops hosted across the country, open to young Canadians and players of the Great Waters Challenge.
-From Vancouver to St. John’s, and Gjoa Haven to Toronto, this #Canada150 initiative offers you the opportunity to connect to water and make visible how water has shaped your identity and that of your community.
+Water celebrations are being organized across communities and schools in Canada!
+After launching “Engaging Our Great Waters – Connecting Water & Young Canadians” – a series of training workshops on public engagement open to young Canadians and players of the Great Waters Challenge, we are now supporting our players and youth in their communities to plan a public intervention on water!
+From Vancouver to St. John’s, and Gjoa Haven to Toronto, this #Canada150 initiative invites young Canadians to visibly celebrate how water plays a large role in our heritage and identity.

 Featured resource guests on the Great Waters Challenge include: